kyla100/AboutMe/README.md

 ### Medical Program Organizer and Coordinator, CFAP Youth Council, June 2021 - December 2021
 * I worked with PCC Biology Professor, Andrew Chang, in the Summer and Fall terms to create the credited Independent Study Course BI 198 to bring healthcare/medicine related studies to high schoolers.
-* I invited a number of medical professors from Universities (like OHSU) and doctors to lead health science PBL (Problem Based Learning) cases.
+* I invited a number of medical professors from Universities (like OHSU) and doctors to lead health science Problem Based Learning (PBL) cases.
 * Here are Summer and Fall term syllabi (respectively) of the PBL cases we studied so far -
     * http://t.ly/mE0i
     * http://t.ly/4uyD